Is swearing at work okay? The complicated impact of profanity in a professional setting

 Can Swearing at Work Be Okay Sometimes?

-According to business etiquette aficionado Diane Gottsman, the Protocol School of Texas founder, the use of profanity at work is always unacceptable.
+According to Protocol School of Texas founder Diane Gottsman, a business etiquette aficionado, the use of profanity at work is always unacceptable.

-Gottsman’s take is valid, and it’s undoubtedly shared by a majority of companies, institutions, and organizations worldwide.
+Gottsman’s perspective is valid, and it’s undoubtedly shared by most companies, institutions, and organizations worldwide.

 But is that all there is to the argument?